ansys/pygranta/doc/source/development_and_release_processes.rst

 * *Codegen template*: The template used to generate the *auto-generated packages*.
 * *Production test VM*: Virtual machine used for CI integration tests and for executing notebooks as part of the documentation build.
-This machine always runs the Granta MI version required to build the most recently-released ``release`` branch for the *PyGranta meta-package* and all *idiomatic packages*.
+This machine always runs the Granta MI version required to build the most recently released ``release`` branch for the *PyGranta meta-package* and all *idiomatic packages*.
 * *Development test VM*: Virtual machine used for CI integration tests and for executing notebooks as part of the documentation build.
 This machine is upgraded as required to support CI on *idiomatic package* ``main`` branches